Th3Ang3lo/date-counter/README.md

 ```

 ### Running with docker
-1 - Build the docker image:
+1 - Build the docker image (the test run on build):
 ```zsh
 docker build -t date .
 ```